 ScrambleSuit: A Polymorphic Network Protocol to Circumvent Censorship

 Philipp Winter, Tobias Pulls, and Juergen Fuss

 In the Proceedings of FOCI, USENIX Association, 2013

-You might also be interested in a copy of the code which is part of the Tor Project's obfsproxy.
+You might also be interested in ScrambleSuit's code.
+It is part of The Tor Project's obfsproxy.
 You can get a copy of obfsproxy by running

 git clone https://git.torproject.org/pluggable-transports/obfsproxy.git